 and a place to stand.

 |Greater Bird of Paradise|

 - The brief biography of Wallace by Andrew Berry in the September 2015 issue of Natural History is very readable and provides some details I had not known.
 No access to that issue of the magazine?
 Pasting a few phrases into search boxes will compensate nowadays.
 I have zoomed in on June/July of 1858 to elaborate on collaboration technologies (then and now), Darwin’s fairness predicament, and why I applaud the way he resolved it.

 - Tim Laman’s many bird of paradise photos are featured in the September 2015 issue of Natural History.
-The photos that appear here have been cropped and resized to fit well on this page.
+The photos that appear here have been cropped to fit well on this page.
 The originals (and many other splendid photos) can be seen on Tim Laman’s website.
 Prints can be bought.